 Without a causal diagram, understanding how and when to control for these confounding variables is difficult.
-With a diagram in hand, it can either be visually obvious or one can utilize a wide variety of network analysis software for DAGS (e.g., Textor et al. 2016) to find open back-doors that need to be controlled for in order to eliminate omitted variable bias.
+With a diagram in hand, it can either be visually obvious or one can utilize a variety of software for creating DAGS (e.g., Textor et al. 2016) to find open back-doors that need to be controlled for in order to eliminate omitted variable bias.
 One can evaluate multiple options and find the most efficient (in terms of sampling effort) variable or variables to measure to control for omitted variable bias.
 Perhaps most importantly, one can justify their choice of statistical controls with a DAG, making their assumptions about how a system works before an analysis transparent to readers of their work in the literature.

 A causal diagram is, therefore, the first step on the way for handling omitted variable bias.
-It shows us where OVB might influence our modeled results but does not in and of itself provide a means for controlling for OVB if we do not have a control variable measured.
+It shows us where OVB might influence our inferences -- but does not in and of itself provide a means for controlling for OVB if we do not have a control variable measured.
 Nor does a causal diagram help us in the face of unknown omitted variables that we have failed to imagine as part of our system.
-To address both issues, we must consider the sampling design of our observational studies and how we build our statistical models with the data to produce causally identified results.
+To address both issues, we must consider the sampling design of our observational studies and how we build our statistical models with the data to produce causally identified estimates.

 A Problem of Omitted Snails

-To illustrate these empirical challenges and suite of potential solutions, we consider a marine benthic ecosystem, such as the Gulf of Maine, USA, where we aim to study the causal relationship between temperature and snail abundance.
+To illustrate these empirical challenges and suite of potential solutions, we consider a marine benthic ecosystem, modeled after the Gulf of Maine, USA, where we aim to study the causal effect of temperature on snail abundance.
 Let us say that both temperature and recruitment influence the abundance of snails as shown in (Fig. 3).
 As temperature influences metabolic and mortality rates, we hypothesize that fewer snails can survive in hotter sites.
-At the same time, the region’s oceanography determines temperature patterns and recruitment of new juvenile snails (Fig. 3).
+At the same time, the region’s oceanography determines both temperature patterns and recruitment of juvenile snails (Fig. 3).
 We assume that the researcher measured snail abundance and temperature at a number of sites, but not recruitment or any measurement of oceanography.
-This creates problems of omitted variable bias in any statistical analysis.
-Further, what if this diagram is wrong, and there are other lurking omitted variables?
-Then, even if oceanography were accounted for, omitted variable bias is a real possibility.
-Fortunately, we can deal with this issue and estimate the effect of temperature using appropriate sampling and statistical designs.
-As we will show below, using the proper sampling and statistical design based on the dynamics of temperature and oceanography in the system allow for the estimation of causal effect of temperature on snail abundance.
-If these methods are not used - even given additional modeled sources of variation in temperature or recruitment - then the estimation of the effect of temperature on snails will be incorrect.
+Thus, recruitment and oceanography are unmeasured or so-called “unobserved” confounding variables that pose threats for bias.
+In addition to these confounding variables, what if our casual diagram in Figure X is wrong, and there are other lurking confounding variables?
+Then, even if oceanography were accounted for, omitted variable bias remains a real possibility – and the estimation of the effect of temperature on snails will be incorrect..
+Fortunately, we can control for both observed and unobserved confounding variables with appropriate sampling and statistical designs described next.

 Sampling Designs to cope with omitted variable bias